adaptive-democracy/hopeful-path/talks/talk.democracy.md

 ---

-# persistent democracy could be a force multiplier
+## persistent democracy as a force multiplier

-## comparable to other infrastructural/community building efforts in terms of expected impact
+comparable to other infrastructural/community building efforts in terms of expected impact

 - persistent democracy is very compatible with EA
-- starting cooperatives should receive EA funding
+- bootstrapping cooperatives should receive EA funding

 ---

-# persistent democracy is very compatible with EA
+## persistent democracy is very compatible with EA

-## could be a valuable tool in achieving EA goals
+could be a valuable tool in achieving EA goals

 - global health and development (improve governance and coordination)
 - climate change, biosecurity and pandemic prevention, nuclear security (global coordination and new public goods)